LBNL-UCB-STI/beam/docs/users.rst

 Getting Started
 ---------------
-The following guide is designed as a demonstration of using BEAM and involves running the model as an executable on a scaled-back population and transportation system.
-This is the ideal place to familiarize yourself with the basics of configuration a BEAM model run and for doing small scale tests and analysis.
+The following guide is designed as a demonstration of using BEAM and involves running the model as an executable on a scaled population and transportation system.
+This is the ideal place to familiarize yourself with the basics of configuring and running BEAM as well as doing small scale tests and analysis.

 For more advanced utilization or to contribute to the BEAM project, see the :ref:`developers-guide`.